 Horsetooth Falls is a short, beautiful hike that resides in the stunning Horsetooth Mountain Open Space, just west of Fort Collins and provides some of the best hiking in Fort Collins.
 This trail takes you through sprawling meadows that are filled with wildflowers during the spring months.
 After passing through the meadows you eventually drop down into a canyon which leads you to Horsetooth Falls.
 This trail is one of the most family-friendly hikes you will find in and around Fort Collins.
 The hike is a little less than 2.5 miles roundtrip and is rated as easy to moderate skill level.
 We suggest packing a lunch and having a picnic when you get to the waterfall, and go ahead and dip your feet in the water as well.

 Soapstone Prairie Natural Area is a breathtaking wide-open landscape where the plains meet the mountains, covering nearly 19,000 acres.
-It provides miles-upon-miles of trails, extensive and diverse archaeological human history and rare plant and animal life.
+It provides miles-upon miles of trails, extensive and diverse archaeological human history, and rare plant and animal life.
 Soapstone Prairie offers a remote, backcountry experience and is truly a place to behold when it comes to hiking in Fort Collins.
 One thing to keep in mind while hiking at Soapstone is to respect the cultural heritage.
-You must stay on trails which have been planned to avoid sensitive areas.
+You must stay on trails that have been planned to avoid sensitive areas.
 Open March – November.